-In very exceptional circumstances, where the failure to perform is sufficiently serious, the School reserves this right to move immediately to consider the termination of employment on the grounds of gross incompetence without recourse to the full procedure or previous warnings.
-In these circumstances a dismissal hearing may be convened immediately.
+In exceptional circumstances in cases of gross incompetence the School reserves this right to move immediately to consider the termination of employment without recourse to the full procedure and a dismissal hearing may be convened immediately.

-Where an Employee has been subject to the formal stages of the procedure within the preceding 6 months and/or, within a 6 month period of a warning expiring, is unable to sustain the expected levels of performance the School reserves the right to restart the Capability Procedure at the stage it was suspended or any stage prior to this.
+Where an Employee has been subject to the formal stages of the procedure and, within a 6 month period of a warning expiring, is unable to sustain the expected levels of performance the School reserves the right to restart the Capability Procedure at the stage the it was suspended or any stage prior to this.

 For the purpose of this procedure 'working days' will normally refer to the 195 school days.
-At the School's discretion, and where an Employee works outside of term time, working days may additionally include School closure periods.
+At the school's discretion, working days may include school closure periods where an Employee works outside of term time.
 Appropriate timescales will be discussed with the Employee.